sassoftware/sas-trustworthy-ai-life-cycle/website/docs/5-test-model.md

 **Data engineer**: Prepare the data to test the model against documented criteria from the testing strategy outlined in step 2.5.2.

 ### 5.2.2 Run tests
-**Model developer**: Once the data engineer has prepared the test data, test the model according to the testing strategy defined in the Document Project step by the model developer or data engineer.
+**Model developer**: Once the data engineer has prepared the test data, test the model according to the testing strategy defined in step 2.5.2.

 ### 5.2.3 Document test steps
-**Model developer**: Document the steps that you took to test the model.
+**Model developer**: Document the steps that you took to test the model and note results.

 > </br>
 > </br>